TheWaterIsAlive/WEB601/README.md

 # WEB601

-This is the final Repositior for Milestone 1.
 Please see master branch read me for more navagational information.

 Please use npm install to download the required funtions.

 Clone and download the repositior.

-npm start to start the website.

 This website will allow businesses to upload information on their menus so that others can view it.